Use Case

 Self-host vs Cloud

 Self-host when the PM org wants to own the runtime and only needs profile primitives.
-Use hosted when smart_search across launch history + scheduled DM matter more.
+Use hosted when AI summaries and decision extraction across the launch channels matter more.

 Premium fit